thejasvibr/bat_beamshapes/README.md

 # Beamshapes

-Calculate directivity of various sound source models and get the beamshapes!
+Calculate directivity of various sound source models and get their beamshapes.

 This package is released under an MIT license.

 ## Getting started with *beamshapes*